Ayush1M/Carousel/README.md

 * Javascript

 ## What I Learned
-* Learned about if/else statement.
+* Learned about DOM.
-* learned about For loops.
+* Learned about functions.
-* Learned about AND and OR operators.
+* Learned about if/else statements.

 ## Acknowledgment
    My acknowledgements go out to the team at Scrimba.
 Enrolling in your courses made this project possible.